Acaster Malbis: Early history

 The land on which the village stands was named by the Romans as Val-Caester.
 In Latin, Val means "a wall" and Castrum means a "camp".
 When the Romans departed the land was acquired by an Anglo-Saxon called Aca.

-The village is mentioned in the Domesday Book as Acastre in the wapentake of Ainsty and was recorded to belong to two men, Elsi and Robert.
+The village is mentioned in the Domesday Book as Acastre in the wapentake of Ainsty and was recorded as belonging to two men, Elsi and Robert.
 Ownership passed to the Malbysse family during the reign of Richard I. The family held the lands for about 200 years.
 In 1190, Richard Malebysse was a leader involved in the massacre of the Jews at Cliffords Tower in York.
 Richard I dismissed the sheriff and constable of York and imposed severe penalties on the city and arrested many of those who had taken part.
 Richard Malbysse had been described by a Hebrew scribe eight years earlier as "the evil beast".
 As punishment, the King ordered his estates seized into the king's hand and two of his esquires were thrown into prison.

-In 1314, John De Malbysse was appointed as a Sheriff of the County.
+In 1314, John De Malbysse was appointed as a sheriff of the county.
 His daughter married into the Fairfax family who then inherited the lands after the deaths of John De Malbysse and his son Walter.
 The Fairfax family held the estates until 1745 when it was sold to Lady Dawes and was eventually inherited by Lord Wenlock.

 During the English Civil War, the city of York was under siege from Scottish and Parliamentarian Armies.
 They had settled around the city in a great arc, with Lord Thomas Fairfax's army to the east and the Scots to the south and west.
 A bridge of boats, similar to those constructed at Nether Poppleton, was constructed over the River Ouse at Acaster Malbis to allow communications between the two armies.